Belasco (Marvel Comics)

 Belasco is a supervillain appearing in American comic books published by Marvel Comics.
 Created by writer Bruce Jones and artist Brent Anderson, the character first appeared in Ka-Zar the Savage #11 (February 1982).
 Belasco is a demonic lord of Limbo.
 He is the former ruler of the Hell dimension.
 He is responsible for luring into the same hellish realm the superhero Illyana Rasputin / Magik.

 Publication history

-Belasco debuted in Ka-Zar the Savage #11 (February 1982), created by Bruce Jones and Brent Anderson.
+Belasco debuted in Ka-Zar the Savage #11 (February 1982), and was created by Bruce Jones and Brent Anderson.
 He appeared in the 1983 Magik (Illyana and Storm) series, the 2021 X-Men: Curse of the Man-Thing one-shot, and the 2023 Mary Jane & Black Cat series.